 If the path is not valid, check with your administrator whether the database file is located on another machine.
-(The Easysoft ODBC-Access Driver can load a database file from either a share on Windows or a Samba share on Unix.)
+(The Easysoft ODBC-Access Driver can open a database file that is located on a Windows share.)
 If the database file is remote, use the mount command to check whether the share has been attached on the Easysoft ODBC-Access Driver machine.
 There should be an entry in the mount command output that corresponds with the directory specified with mdbfile.
 For example:

 '''

 $ mount

 /dev/sda3 on / type ext3 (rw,errors=remount-ro)

 proc on /proc type proc (rw,noexec,nosuid,nodev)

 /sys on /sys type sysfs (rw,noexec,nosuid,nodev)

 .

 .

 .

 //mywindowsmachine/myshare on /mnt/myshare type smbfs (rw)

 $ grep mdbfile /etc/odbc.ini

+'''

+'''

 mdbfile = /mnt/myshare/Northwind.mdb

 '''

 If the mount command does not show the mount point specified in the mdbfile attribute, consult with your administrator.
-The share in which the database file is located needs to be mounted.
-(For more information, see "Connecting to a Shared Access Database" on page 61.)
+The share on which the database file is located needs to be mounted.

-If the database file is in a Windows share, the user specified when mounting the share needs to have read, write, create and delete permissions for the share.
+If the database file is on a Windows share, the user specified when mounting the share needs to have read, write, create and delete permissions for the share.
 When testing the Easysoft ODBC-Access Driver with a database file located in a Windows Vista share, this requirement equated to these Windows permissions: